openanalytics/shinyproxy-config-examples/12-openid-keycloak/README.md

 12. Use `String` as `Claim JSON type`
 13. Ensure the `Add to ID token` option is selected
-14. The `Add to access token` or `Add to userinfo` options may optionally be enabled, but are not required for ShinyProxy
+14. The `Add to access token` or `Add to userinfo` options may optionally be enabled, but aren't required for ShinyProxy

     [![](img/07_roles.png)](img/07_roles.png)